 Hello everyone!
-Welcome to another author spotlight!
+Welcome to a Spooky Author Spotlight!
 These will be posts where I discuss and showcase, predominantly women and people of color, their writing talents and published works.
-So without further ado let’s get on with the Author Spotlight!
+So without further ado let’s get on with the Spooky Author Spotlight!

 LaLa Leo is a 33-year-old mother of 3 residing in southern Virginia with her family.
 Her debut publish was “Manifest Destiny” as part of Fredric Shernoff’s Atlantic Island Universe in December 2019.
 She recently published Genesis (Book 1) of her new trilogy on Memorial Day 2020 and Revelation (Book 2) will publish in October 2020!
 She is currently working on her own personal projects as well including OsDio and Trapped, her first horror novel.